idispatch75/mythic-gme-adventures/docs/user_manual.md

 ### Installation

 The Web version can be "installed" as an application on desktop and mobile.
-It will appear on your home screen on mobile or on your Desktop/taskbar on desktop.
+It will appear on your home screen on mobile or on your desktop/taskbar/dock on desktop.
 The recommended browser is Chrome or Edge.

 This feature is provided by the browser **and** the OS and is implemented differently depending on the platform:

-* **Desktop**: when on the web site, click the "Install" icon **in** the navigation bar, on the right, and follow the instructions.
+* **Desktop with Chrome/Edge**: when on the web site, click the "Install" icon **in** the navigation bar, on the right, and follow the instructions.
+* **MacOS**: on Safari, click the Share icon on the top right of the browser and select *Add to Dock*.
+On Chrome, same as Desktop, and the App will be available in the Finder.
-* **iOS**: on Chrome only, same as on Desktop, then select *On Home Page*.
+* **iOS**: on Chrome only, same as on Desktop, then select *Add to Home Screen*.
 Safari is not supported.

 ## Storage